Order of Visit: High Point # 48

 The endless slog back toward our high camp through the rocks

-As we crested the far end of the massive rock field, we passed a campsite made of rocks and wind breaks.
-I vaguely remembered passing this high camp in the early morning, a mere half hour into our trek throuhg the dark.
-If all went well, that meant we only had another half hour of hiking before I our camp, where I could finally lay down and rest my weary body.
+As we crested the far end of the massive rock field, we passed a campsite made of rocks and windbreaks.
+I vaguely remembered passing this high camp in the early morning, a mere half hour into our trek through the dark.
+If all went well, that meant we only had another half hour of hiking before our camp, where I could finally lay down and rest my weary body.

 My heart felt full knowing that my 48th state high point was under my belt.
 Only Nevada and Alaska remained.